Knife attack on Kevin Lau: Reactions

 The day after the attack, a group of 200 people held vigil outside the government headquarters calling for safeguards.
 Ming Pao said it was "deeply angry that the assailants dared to conduct an attack in broad daylight", and offered a reward of HK$1 million ($128,000) for information leading to the apprehension of the assailants.
 Lau's family was reported to be under police protection.
 The ICIJ, which had been participating with Ming Pao on the investigations into the assets of China's leaders, said they were not aware of any connection between their investigation and the attack.
 The paper's editorial director said that he was co-operating with police investigations by reviewing all the recently published stories to try to establish possible motives.
-Ming Po staff were said to be distraught and in shock.
+Ming Pao staff were said to be distraught and in shock.
 Ming Pao tripled its reward to HK$3 million within days of making the first offer.
 Regular South China Morning Post columnist Alex Lo summarised the fear in journalists saying: "If a respected editor could be attacked in such a blatant and ruthless manner, no one in the news-gathering business is safe".

-Journalism organisations were outraged by the attack – Hong Kong Journalists Association condemned the violence, the Foreign Correspondents' Club expressed "shock" at the incident and urged the government to ensure safety of members of the press.
-Many saw the attack as politically motivated, and part of an unhealthy trend in which the Communist Party seeks to reign in Hong Kong's vibrant and still free press.
+Journalism organisations were outraged by the attack – the Hong Kong Journalists Association condemned the violence, and the Foreign Correspondents' Club expressed "shock" at the incident and urged the government to ensure safety of members of the press.
+Many saw the attack as politically motivated and part of an unhealthy trend in which the Chinese Communist Party sought to reign in Hong Kong's free press.
 Lau's friend and fellow journalist Shirley Yam said that such a flagrant attack strongly suggests that Lau had antagonised somebody powerful in the course of his work.
-In a commentary in the South China Morning Post, Mike Rowse said: Several aspects of the case stand out.
-The assailants clearly came to maim rather than to kill, which they could easily have done.
+In a commentary in the South China Morning Post, Mike Rowse said, "The assailants clearly came to maim rather than to kill, which they could easily have done.
 They were hired for the purpose and targeted a particular individual.
-This was not a random exercise; it was a well-planned assault intended to send a message.
-Working back from this scenario, the pieces almost align themselves.
-Someone very powerful and wealthy – and evil – has been angered by something Lau has done.
-[There is no] ambiguity in Lau's case [that] it is an attack on freedom of the press and the whole community needs to respond.
+This was not a random exercise; it was a well-planned assault intended to send a message."
+He called it "an attack on freedom of the press."
 A spokesman for the Committee to Protect Journalists declined to link the attack to Lau's work on China, but admitted there was "a growing chilling effect on journalists and media houses in Hong Kong, and that pressure is coming from China."
-Hong Kong is known as one of the safest cities in the world, and most people agree that the attack is disturbing regardless of the motive.